containerd/nerdctl/docs/freebsd.md

 | :zap:        FreeBSD runtimes are at the very early stage of development |
 |--------------------------------------------------------------------------|

-nerdctl provides experimental support for running FreeBSD jails.
+nerdctl provides experimental support for running FreeBSD jails on FreeBSD hosts.

 ## Installation